 Are you short on time or can’t decide on healthy, delicious meals you can cook that the whole family will love?
 Everyone knows these struggles.
-When you want to prepare more meals at home with less trouble, a little planning can save lots of time.
+When you want to prepare meals at home with less trouble during a busy week, a little planning can save lots of time.
 We’ve gathered recipes for three different dishes that use similar ingredients, so you can make a different meal for each day.

 Gathering Your Make-Ahead Ingredients